Summer Family Fun!

 5. Learn to Fly Fish!

 The team at Red’s Fly Shop offers fly fishing education for all levels.
 Their 101 class helps beginners develop the core skills to become confident anglers.
 Check out the rest of their group courses and private guided experiences and inquire about offerings for different age levels.
+Don’t miss their three-day Youth Fishing Camp, July 22 to 24!

 6. Dance to Summer Rhythms at Outdoor Concerts.